lrknox/dashboard/README.md

-# ORNL Software Catalog
+# CASS Software Catalog

 Original Author: Ian Lee <lee1001@llnl.gov>

-Welcome to the Oak Ridge National Laboratory software portal!
-The purpose of this software portal is to serve as a hub for open source software that is produced by Oak Ridge National Laboratory.
+Welcome to the CASS softaware catalog!
+The purpose of this catalog is to serve as a hub for open source software that is under the stewardship of CASS.

-ORNL produces software on a daily basis.
-Some of this software is used only internally, other components are licensed for use by external partners and collaborators, still other software is released, or even actively developed, in the open on software hosting platforms such as GitHub.com.

 ## Prerequisites